 Tucson's January 8th Memorial

 On January 8, 2011 a shooting occurred at a “Congress on your Corner” event in Tucson, AZ.
 It was a Saturday morning.
-Six people were killed and thirteen wounded, including Congresswoman Gabby Giffords, while participating in a fundamental act of democracy.
+Six people were killed and thirteen wounded, including U.S. Congresswoman Gabby Giffords, while participating in a fundamental act of democracy.

 An international competition was held to design a memorial to remember the tragic events of January 8th – and the coming together of the community in response.

 The design team headed by the Chee Salette Architecture Office in LA was selected.
-There are five of us: Marc Salette (principal architect), Tina Chee (landscape architect), Rebeca Méndez (art & design), Wilfried Kramb (lighting), and me, Jackie Kain (history & community).
+There were five of us: Marc Salette (principal architect), Tina Chee (landscape architect), Rebeca Méndez (art & design), Wilfried Kramb (lighting), and me, Jackie Kain (history & community).

-Our vision: The Memorial is integrated within the landscape of El Presidio Park in downtown Tucson, sited directly in front of the Old Pima County Courthouse.
+Our vision: The Memorial is integrated within the landscape of El Presidio Park in downtown Tucson, directly in front of the Old Pima County Courthouse.